 Because it’s doing more work and absorbing more bad things, you’ll want to change your charcoal car cabin air filter more often than a standard particulate car cabin air filter.
 An activated charcoal cabin air filter should be changed every year, or every 15,000 miles.
 (Particulate air cabin filters can be changed every 30,000 miles, because they’re primarily picking up dust and debris, not chemicals and gasses.)

-Like all cabin air filters, activated charcoal filters are very easy to replace and can be done in less than ten minutes in most cases.
+Like all cabin air filters for cars, activated charcoal filters are very easy to replace and can be done in less than ten minutes in most cases.
 In most vehicles, the cabin air filter is positioned behind the glove box.
 Simply push the glove box tabs inward (check your owners’ manual if you have questions) and you’ll be able to access the panel in which your air filter fits.
 A few more tabs pushed out of the way and you’ll have the cabin air filter removed and replaced in moments.
 (Some vehicles have the car cabin air filter located at the base of the windshield cowl area.
 In this case a plastic panel must be removed to access and replace the cabin filter.)

 There’s no difference in installing an activated charcoal filter than in installing a regular cabin air filter--they’re the same size and both fit snugly into the same spot.